Royal Canadian Army Cadets: Distinctive Elemental Uniform (DEU)

 Used on ceremonial and formal occasions.
-All army cadets are issued a Beret of the color of their branch (Majority being dark green), dark green jacket (tunic) with a belt, short-sleeved light green collared shirt, black necktie, green trousers, black web belt with a silver-brass buckle, grey wool socks, and polishable black leather boots.
+All army cadets are issued a Beret of the colour of their branch (Majority being dark green), dark green jacket (tunic) with a belt, short-sleeved light green collared shirt, black necktie, green trousers, black web belt with a gold-brass buckle, grey wool socks, and polishable black leather boots.
 Cadets are also issued a plastic name tag with their last name on it, slip-on ranks, and stand-alone rank insignia which are sewn onto the tunic.

 There are a number of authorized accoutrements with the DEU, including white cotton gloves, a white lanyard, and a white nylon belt.
 These are issued to those cadets in notable positions during parade nights (called "parade positions").
 The white lanyard is worn around the left shoulder, and the white nylon belt is worn in place of the standard-issue fabric tunic belt.
 The white nylon belt comes with a gold-brass buckle stamped with the insignia of the Canadian Armed Forces.
 Cadets who have been given medals or other awards through the cadet program wear these decorations with the DEU.

 Cadets with religious beliefs that require modifications to the uniform, such as those of the Sikh faith, may wear a turban in place of the standard-issue wedge cap.